Babitastar/Onkar/README.md

 # Onkar
-This is not for Onkar
+This is not for Onkar.
 I have edited this file.